How to Mitigate the Risks of Unsupported Open Source Technologies for Mission-Critical Applications

 Open source technologies have become invaluable tools for software developers and software engineers focusing on innovation and experimentation.
 In particular, open source application servers can greatly help to accelerate project development, reduce costs and foster collaborative approaches within teams and across organizations.

-However, when it comes to deploying mission-critical applications in production environments, open source runtimes can present significant risks, exposing businesses to unnecessary vulnerabilities.
+However, when it comes to deploying mission-critical applications in production environments, open source runtimes that are unsupported can present significant risks, exposing businesses to unnecessary vulnerabilities.

 The Appeal of Open Source Application Servers